 - *Destiny’s Gift – Not engaging for us, but I like the premise of community activism.

-- Katie Woo series – I find this series terribly boring, but Asian femme protagonists are rare.
+- Katie Woo series – I find this series terribly boring, but Asian protagonists are rare enough that I will accept boring for now.

 - Rachel Parker, Kindergarten Show-Off – Great premise of social awareness, kinda lumpy writing.